 You can use as many bowls and lemons as you want.
-You can even use a bucket or something bigger if you painted a large room.
+You can even use a bucket or bigger if you paint a large room.
 The bowls should stay in the spray-painted room overnight, if not longer.

 Apple Cider Vinegar

 Apple cider vinegar is another very versatile kitchen product.
 If you want to use it to remove the spray paint smells from your house, all you have to do is pour 1 cup into each bowl.